Is my roof suitable for solar?

 What are SRECs and how much will I save if I register and sell mine?

 Solar Renewable Energy Credits (SRECs) is a mechanism where solar generators can earn credits for the renewable energy supplied to the power grid.
 1 SREC = 1 Megawatt-Hour.
 The program enables Pennsylvanians to sell the SRECs that their panels generate.
-As of late 2019, the going rate for these credits was about $24.
-At this rate, a 5-kilowatt (kW) system that generates 5 MWh per year could make an extra $120 per year from selling credits in the SREC market.
+In August 2022, the going rate for these credits was about $40.
+At this rate, a 5-kilowatt (kW) system that generates 5 MWh per year could make an extra $200 per year from selling credits in the SREC market.

 You can also choose not to sell your SRECs.
-An owner that retires (or does not claim) it’s SRECs can boast that their home runs on solar energy.
+An owner that retires (or does not claim) SRECs can boast that their home runs on solar energy, otherwise someone else is taking credit for your solar.

 - FAQ’s on Solar Energy, by the PA Public Utility Commission